APratham/APratham/README.md

-- ⚡ Fun fact: The famous Shawarma scene was shot after the premiere for The Avengers
+- ⚡ Fun fact: Steve Rogers list in TWS keeps changing depending upon the country you are watching in
 - 🛠️ Currently working on: https://github.com/vigneshshettyin/Flask-Generate-Certificate

 ## I'm currently jamming to